Almapi/shopware-docker-workflow-to-aws/README.md

   8. If the pipeline is finished, it automatically creates a pull request and informs other developers

-### Deployment
+### CI
-  1. If the pull request is merged and the pipline detect changes in the specific "app" directory, the deployment pipeline automatically starts
+  1. If the pull request is merged and the pipline detect changes in the specific "app" directory, the production deployment pipeline automatically starts
-  2. The C
+  2. The *base image* + Stage ENV Variables + the latest code from the "app" directory starts in the staging setup
+  3. Other necessary containers (latest database, images, ...) starts on the staging setup
+  4. The CI start tests to proove if this container is really production ready
+  5. The developer check the most important functions, manually